Updated: 28/10/2025

 Step 1: Preparing the Bell pair

-First a bell pair consisting of 2 qubits is prepared.
+First a bell pair consisting of two qubits is prepared.
 Where q0 is the senders qubit and q1 is the receivers qubit.
-To do this q0 is put in to a superposition of states using a hadamard gate.
+To do this q0 is put in to a superposition of states using a Hadamard gate.

 Then a CNOT operation is performed with q0 being the control and q1 being the target.